asmasonomics/asmasonomics.github.io/courses/2024-03-11_BABS4_Biochem_DataWorkshop3.markdown

 </p>
 ![Hi experimental setup](/assets/images/2024-03-11_66I-DW3_Hi_exp_setup.png){:class="img-responsive"} <br/>
 <p align="justify">
 Hopefully this all sounds quite familiar!
 If not, after this morning, make time to watch the videos we've generated to support these two workshops.
-These are embedded below and on the VLE.<br/>
+These are embedded below and on the VLE.<br/><br/>
+You can also download the introductory slides <a href="/assets/coursefiles/2024-03_66I/66I-DW3_introductory_slides.pdf" download>here as a PDF</a>
 </p>
 [Introduction to transcriptomics](#introduction-to-transcriptomics)<br/>
 [How has the data in this workshop been processed so far?](#data-processing-before-this-workshop)